sparecoder/Movie-Recommendation/README.md

-Here's a simple `README.md` file for your Movie Recommender System project that explains the setup process, including creating an environment, obtaining the API key, and running the necessary files.

----

 # Movie Recommender System

 This is a Movie Recommender System built using machine learning and Streamlit.
 The system recommends movies based on the user's selected movie.
 The system fetches movie posters using The Movie Database (TMDb) API.